churrops/ansible-elasticsearch/README.md

-Install GrayLog Stack with Ansible
+Install Graylog Stack with Ansible
 =========

-A brief description of the role goes here.
+This role ensure Graylog install with ElasticSearch, MongoDB, GraylogServer and Graylog Web.

 Requirements
 ------------